Young People and Transition to Adult Life

-The Care Act gives the local authority the responsibilty of ensuring that young people have the right information to make decisions and to signpost them to services that would help them.
+The Care Act gives the Local Authority the responsibilty of ensuring that young people have the right information to make decisions and to signpost them to services that would help them.

 In some circumstances young people may go on to have a Care Assessment which could result in a Statement of Need and a Support Plan.
 Young adults are also financially assessed for any care needs they may have and may be required to contribute financially to any care they receive.
+A financial assessment checklist is available to help you.

 Preparing for Adulthood also has a lot of useful information.